© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Deserted medieval village, moated site, and early medieval timber building at Castle Eden, 200m south of The Castle is a scheduled monument protected by Historic England under reference 1015842.
 View the official record →

-The deserted medieval village, moated site, and early medieval timber building at Castle Eden constitute a complex of archaeological remains situated south of The Castle in Durham.
+Castle Eden is a multiphased heritage site in County Durham comprising a deserted medieval village, a moated enclosure, and evidence of early medieval timber building.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015842.

 Deserted medieval village, moated site, and early medieval timber building at Castle Eden, 200m south of The Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015842.